hanpham32/devkit-cli/README.md

 ```

 > \[!IMPORTANT]
-> All subsequent `devkit avs` commands must be run from the root of your AVS project—the directory containing the [config](https://github.com/Layr-Labs/devkit-cli/tree/main/config) folder .
-The `config` folder contains the base `config.yaml` with the `contexts` folder which houses the respective context yaml files , example `devnet.yaml`.
+> All subsequent `devkit avs` commands must be run from the root of your AVS project—the directory containing the [config](https://github.com/Layr-Labs/devkit-cli/tree/main/config) folder.
+The `config` folder contains the base `config.yaml` with the `contexts` folder which houses the respective context yaml files, example `devnet.yaml`.

-### 2️⃣ Configure Your AVS (`config.yaml`,`devnet.yaml`)
+### 2️⃣ Configure Your AVS (`avs config`)

+Before running your AVS, you’ll need to configure both project-level and environment-specific settings.
+This is done through two configuration files:

+- **`config.yaml`**: Defines project-wide settings such as AVS name and context names.
+- **`contexts/devnet.yaml`**: Contains environment-specific settings for your a given context (i.e. devnet), including the Ethereum fork url, block height, operator keys, AVS keys, and other runtime parameters.

-Customize project settings to define operators, network configurations, and more.
-You can configure this file either through the CLI or by manually editing the `config.yaml` and `contexts/devnet.yaml` files.
+You can view or modify these configurations using the DevKit CLI or by editing the files manually.

 View current settings via CLI:

 ```bash